coinkite/BBQr/BBQr.md

 B$                  fixed header for this protocol (2 chars) H                   one char of data encoding: H=Hex
-P                   one char file type: P=PSBT, T=TXN, etc 05                  2-digits in base 36: total number of QR codes (0-9A-Z)
-00                  2-digits in base 36: which QR code this is in the sequence (HEX or Base32 characters follow)
+P                   one char file type: P=PSBT, T=TXN, etc 05                  Two digits of base 36: total number of QR codes (0-9A-Z) 00                  Two digits of base 36: which QR code this is in the sequence (HEX or Base32 characters follow)
 ```